Everything You Need to Know About Family-Based Treatment (FBT)

 Can You Provide FBT by Teleconference?

 Yes!
 Providers in our practice hold licenses in the states of California, Indiana, Florida, New York, and South Carolina.
 For families that cannot travel to our office but reside in one of those states, we can provide FBT by teleconference.
 In the face of the COVID-19 pandemic, we increased our telehealth capabilities.
-Research shows that FBT can be successfully applied over video.
+Research shows that FBT can be successfully delivered over video.

 Find an FBT Therapist outside of California, Indiana, Florida, New York, and South Carolina